 This single decision point means our once machine-driven equation now:

-This focus on the human element is frequently lost when CI/CD is presented as nothing more than a deployment step automatically performed after the code has been compiled.
-For instance, the Jenkins documentation recommends that the test and production environments are modeled as stages in a CI pipeline.
+This focus on the human element is frequently lost when CI/CD is presented as nothing more than a deployment step, automatically performed after the code has been compiled.
+For instance, the Jenkins documentation recommends that the test and production environments are modeled as stages in a Continuous Integration pipeline.

-In short, a good CD tool facilitates the human decision-making process that is so common (if not essential) to deployments, or at the very least surfaces the current state of the deployments between environments, and automates the deployment, so promotions between environments are easy and reliable.
+In short, a good deployment tool, like Octopus Deploy, facilitates the human decision-making process that is so common (if not essential) to deployments, or at the very least surfaces the current state of the deployments between environments, and automates the deployment, so promotions between environments are easy and reliable.

-Recognizing the different requirements between a machine-driven CI process and a human-driven CD process is essential for delivering features to your customers in a fast, reliable, and repeatable manner, which is why using dedicated tools for Continuous Integration and Continuous Deployment can make sense.
+Recognizing the different requirements between a machine-driven Continuous Integration process and a human-driven Continuous Delivery process is essential for delivering features to your customers in a fast, reliable, and repeatable manner.
+This is why using dedicated tools for Continuous Integration and Continuous Delivery can make sense.
 You can give it a try by building with GitHub and deploying with Octopus.